benishak/parse-server-dynamodb-adapter/README.md

 ## Setup

-Create a Table using the AWS Console or the AWS API or the AWS CLI with the following parameters
+Create **one** Table using the AWS Console or the AWS API or the AWS CLI with the following parameters

 - **Primary Key** : _pk_className
 - **Sort Key** : _sk_id